Bionic535/NewsBuddy/README.md

 This program allows you to fact check or summarize any articles using openai's api

+## Install
+Find the and run the setup.exe found within the dist folder

 ## Use Instructions

 Before doing anything click on Set Api Key at the top then put your api key in the feild given then click save